stitchng/adonis-queue/README.md

 		console.log(`Job [${this.constructor.name}] - status:failed; id=${this.id} `, error.message)

-		this.detach() // remove the job from the queue (when the job fails after 3 retries) }
+		this.detach() // remove the job from the queue (when the job fails after all retries) }

 	retrying(error){